 The obligations imposed upon the buyer and seller (or transferee and transferor) are onerous and the penalties for non-observance are some of the most draconian in the field of employment law.
 The obligations are not self-evident and in some instances are counter-intuitive.

 You should therefore obtain TUPE advice from Ralli as soon as you become aware of the likelihood of a TUPE situation arising.
-Knowing whether TUPE will apply to your transaction early on enables you to factor in compliance and take steps to protect the value of the deal by minimising your exposure to liability.
+Knowing early on whether TUPE will apply to your transaction enables you to factor in compliance and take steps to protect the value of the deal by minimising your exposure to liability.

-Advice on TUPE from Ralli
+Advice on TUPE – Employment Law

 At Ralli, our employment law specialists work in tandem with the business support team to ensure your deal goes through as smoothly as possible.